-- 1. For the same service, some health plans (and some groups within a health plan's product line) provide benefit coverage and others do not. - 2.
-For the same service, some health plans require pre-authorizations and/retrospective medical necessity reviews and some do not. - 3.
-Different health plans require providers to request prospective reviews in different ways, e.g. call in the request, fax/mail in the request using a proprietary form, submit the request on-line.
+1. For the same service in a Place of Service, some health plans (and some groups within a health plan's product line) provide benefit coverage and others do not.

+- 2. For the same service in a Place of Service, some health plans require preauthorizations and/retrospective medical necessity reviews and some do not. - 3.
+Different health plans require providers to request prospective reviews in different ways, e.g., call in the request, fax/mail in the request using a proprietary form, submit the request on-line.